mistenes/excelemail/README.md

 # Shipment Planner

 A lightweight Flask application for managing shipments.
-Upload companies from a CSV file and create shipments by selecting origins and destinations from the saved companies.
+Add companies manually and create shipments by selecting origins and destinations from the saved companies.

 ## Features

-- Upload a CSV file with company names and structured addresses (street, number, postal code, city).
+- Add company records manually with structured addresses (street, number, postal code, city).
 - Create shipments with purchase order, SAP, order number, price, weight, and time slot details.
 - Store data in a local SQLite database.
 - View the ten most recent shipments.